 Student Loans – Reduced Interest Rates and More!

-Posted by AOL BC
+Posted by Dave Campbell

 The Canadian Federal government has made some changes to student loans and they are all positive for students!
 Here is a brief summary of what has happened.

 - Interest rates drop! – The federal portion of student loans has dropped from prime plus 2.5% down to just prime.
 This is great news, especially for BC students who already are paying 0% interest on their BC portion.
 Most loans are roughly 50/50 federal/provincial and are paid back at the same time.
 So a drop in interest rates on the federal side will reduce your overall payments significantly.